 - Infants and children.
 (Children have a lot of close, physical contact with others, including their mothers, parents, friends, family members, and classmates.)

 - The elderly, especially those living in nursing homes.

-- Health care workers who care for people not known to have scabies.
+- Healthcare workers who care for people not aware they have scabies.